 I get emails from people who say they want to start a blog so they can make money while they travel.

 But when I email them a link to my free blogging course, they don’t sign up for it.
-Or they do, but they’re unwilling to spend $3.95/month on website hosting, even though there’s no other way I know of to start a money-making business for just $48 per year.
+Or they’re unwilling to spend $2.65/month on website hosting, even though there’s no other way I know of to start a money-making business for under $35 per year.

 And that’s totally ok!
 But it also means they don’t really want to start a blog.
-Maybe they want to make money, but starting a blog isn’t a priority for them.
+Which is totally fine, but it’s important to be honest with yourself on what you want or what you’re willing to do.

-Sure, I could have spent a week or more researching ways to increase my affiliate income.
-Or I could spend $197 on a course that took me two hours to go through and gave me a step-by-step plan.
+Sure, I could have spent a week or more researching ways to increase my affiliate income (and then tried to hack all of the research together into a plan).
+Or I could spend $197 on a course that took me two hours and gave me a step-by-step plan.

-The course saved me at least 15-20 hours of research and implementation time, and it came from someone I trusted, so I knew the info was good.
-Plus it’s something that will make me money in the long run.
+The course saved me at least 15-20 hours of research and implementation time.
+Plus it’s something that made me money.
 (It has loooooooong since paid for itself.)

 Sure, I could work out at home on my own for free, or go for a run down by the beach.
-Except I wouldn’t work out consistently at home (I know this about myself), and if you ever see me running, call for help because something scary is chasing me. 😛
+But I’m terrible at working out consistently at home, and if you ever see me running, call for help because it means something is chasing me!

 This one is super important!
 Because once you’ve achieved a goal, you deserve to do something nice for yourself (even if the goal itself is a reward).